Bulla Osteotomy_Procedural Details, Complications, Cost, & More

 Hearing can be limited after the surgical procedure.
 The hearing ability reduces due to the chronic ear infection.
-Thus, the hearing disruption should be kept in mind because the eardrum is removed.
-Some of the patients still hear the sounds normally after TECA.
-But the prediction of hearing loss can be wrong after the procedure sometimes.
+Thus, the hearing disruption should be considered because the eardrum is removed.
+Some of the patients still hear the sounds typically after TECA.

 Another complication includes cholesteatoma, and it is crucial to remove otherwise, there will be continuing drainage from the affected area.

 More than that, the patient will be suffering from oral pain while chewing or opening the mouth.
 Hence, a CT scan is vital for knowing the patient's condition and planning the surgical procedure appropriately.